nest/nestml/doc/sphinx-apidoc/index.rst

 To see what NESTML looks like, please see the :doc:`models library <models_library/index>` that contains standard integrate-and-fire varieties to a family of biophysical, Hodgkin-Huxley type neurons, as well as several synaptic plasticity models such as spike-timing dependent plasticity (STDP) variants and third-factor plasticity rules.

+:doc:`PyNESTML <pynestml_toolchain/index>` is the Python-based toolchain for the NESTML language: it parses the model and performs code generation.
+Modify PyNESTML to add language elements such as new predefined functions, or to add new target platforms in the form of `Jinja <https://jinja.palletsprojects.com>`_ templates.

+Internally, differential equations are analyzed by the associated `ODE-toolbox <https://ode-toolbox.readthedocs.io/>`_, to compute an exact solution if possible or to select an appropriate numeric solver otherwise.

 .. toctree::
    :glob: